-We now expand §3.1's example, following the flow of information illustrated in Figure 5.
-Note that Figure 5's diagram does not cover editing or requests for assistance.
-This discussion complements, but greatly deepens the illustration in [10].
+We now expand section 3.1's hypothetical example, following the flow of information illustrated in Fig. 5.
+Note that Fig. 5's diagram does not cover editing or requests for assistance.
+This discussion complements, but greatly deepens the illustration in [11].

-1. The Front-End Passes a Message to the DS in Response to a User Action
+1. The front-end passes a message to the DS in response to a user action

-When the user selects a highlighted text string, such as the "S60.00" in Figure 1, the front-end sends a message to the DS.
-The message from a "hypermedia engine-friendly" front-end-one that maintains external objects-will contain both the user's requested action ("What can I do with this?") and the object's internal identifier ("[7, DSS1, calculation(variable(tc), model(eoq), scenario(eoq(2)))]").
+When the user selects a highlighted text string, such as the "\$60.00" in Fig. 1, the front-end sends a message to the DS.
+The message from a "hypermedia engine-friendly" front-end - one that maintains external objects - will contain both the user's requested action ("What can I do with this?") and the object's internal identifier ("[7, DSS1, calculation(variable(tc), model(eoq), scenario(eoq(2)))]").

 The less sophisticated the front-end, the more inferencing the DS must do to manage hypermedia functionality.
 For example, if the front-end does not maintain external objects then it may be able to pass only the selection's location in coordinates relative to the start of the document.
-In this case, the Display KB must maintain an up-to-date map of the front-end's documents that records the current location of all hypermedia objects.
+In this case, the Display KB must maintain an upto-date map of the front-end's documents that records the current location of all hypermedia objects.
 From this the DS must infer which object the user selected.

-2. The CS Processes the User Request
+2. The CS processes the user request

 The DS passes the action requested and the identifier of the selected object to the CS.
-From the identifier the CS can determine the object's owning system.
+From the identifier the CS can determine the system to which the object belongs.
 When a back-end owns the object, the CS compiles the appropriate request for the back-end.
-The CSKB supplies the back-end's protocols and network address.
+The CSKB supplies the back-end's protocols and access path.
 If the hypermedia engine owns the object, such as with user-specified keywords, the CS has all necessary information for the user request in its own knowledge bases.
 This also applies to hypermedia metainformation about back-end objects.
 Users may select user-specified comments and links associated with a back-end object and inquire about their creators, modification dates and even comments about these links and comments.
 The Hypermedia KB contains such metainformation.